Zhen Wang / 王震

 PDF / Code / Slides / Poster *Equal contribution

-We study knowledge transfer for multi-hop reasoning processes between structured (Knowledge Base) and unstructred (text corpus) knowledge.
-We design SimultQA unifying KBQA and TextQA systems and leverage it to study how the reasoning is transferred between two knowledge sources.
+We study knowledge transfer for multi-hop reasoning processes between structured (Knowledge Base) and unstructured (text corpus) knowledge.
+We design SimultQA unifying KBQA and TextQA systems and leverage it to study how reasoning is transferred between two knowledge sources.

 |